Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Considering the precautions I’ve had to take to travel here, that doesn’t surprise me."
 Johnson looked around. "...It’s a shame, I was hoping to see more of Origin during my visit," he added.

 "Impossible, I’m afraid.
 Although the hospital is a clean environment and everyone living here is appropriately implanted and medicated against an Earthling microbial outbreak, the general population, and the planetary ecosystem, are not so protected.
-Nor, frankly, are our cities equipped to handle a visitor of your size and mass…" Forln trailed off as he realized that Johnson was making a reassuring hand gesture.
+Nor, frankly, are our cities equipped to handle a visitor of your size and mass..."
+Forln trailed off as he realized that Johnson was making a reassuring hand gesture.

 "Have no fear, I won’t try to go sightseeing," the Human assured him.
-"But we’re hardly the largest species in the Dominion…"
+"But we’re hardly the largest species in the Dominion..."

 "Correct.
 We do not permit visitors.
 The hospital and the Great Forum are the only, and tightly controlled, exceptions... this way, please."